22L31A0497/My_Learnings_At_MotionShield/Daily_Something_new_Learn/FineTuning.md

-# 🧠 Fine-Tuning a Neural Network – Class Notes
+# 🧠 Fine-Tuning a Neural Network

 ## 📌 What is Fine-Tuning?